mouhamaadibrahim/Data-Teaching-Mentorship-Projects/README.md

 - **FROM Employees:** Indicates the source table, "Employees."
 - **JOIN Departments ON Employees.DepartmentID = Departments.DepartmentID:** Links "Employees" and "Departments" tables based on the common "DepartmentID."
 - **WHERE Departments.DepartmentName = 'IT' AND Employees.Salary > 60000:** Filters the results to include only those where the department is 'IT' and the salary is above $60,000.

+**Skills Developed:**
+Students in this course develop a broad range of skills, including:
+- **Strategic IT Management:** Understanding the strategic and operational impact of IT on business processes.
+- **Technical Proficiency:** Gaining hands-on experience with SQL for data management and analysis.
+- **Information Security:** Learning principles of developing robust security plans and understanding their importance in business.
+- **Problem-Solving:** Addressing challenges in IT implementation and exploring best practices.
+- **Analytical Skills:** Analyzing the role of various IS applications and emerging technologies in transforming business operations.

 **Resources:**
 - [Syllabus](./Teaching-Materials/MIS-Syllabus.pdf) - Course outline and learning objectives.